 Best practices

-Dr. Howard and Dr. Michaels made their statements in announcing the release in August, 2014, of the joint OSHA/NIOSH publication, “Recommended Practices for Protecting Temporary Workers.”
+Dr. Howard and Dr. Michaels made their statements in announcing the release in August 2014, of the joint OSHA/NIOSH publication, “Recommended Practices for Protecting Temporary Workers.”
 The best practices emphasize the need for a close working partnership between the staffing agency and the host employer, trust and transparency between the two parties, constant communication, and an operationally defined delineation of responsibilities for protecting temps that is spelled out in the written contract between the two parties.
-The recommendations make clear there will be no “second class citizenship” for temp workers.
+The recommendations make clear there will be no “second-class citizenship” for temp workers.
 The host employer treats temps like any other worker on site regarding safety training and protections.

 OSHA places importance on the contract documentation.
 In the agency’s memo to its field inspectors, it is stated that “OSHA compliance officers should review any written contract(s) between the staffing agency and the host employer and determine if it addresses responsibilities for employee safety and health.
 It should be understood, however, that the contract’s allocation of responsibilities may not discharge either party’s obligations under the OSH Act.
 The extent of the obligations each employer has will vary depending on workplace conditions and may be clarified by their agreement or contract.
 Their duties will sometimes overlap.”

 For example, if a temporary worker is injured at a host employer’s worksite, the host employer should inform the staffing agency of the injury.
-The staffing agency, in turn, should follow-up about preventive actions taken to avoid future injuries from occurring.
+The staffing agency, in turn, should follow up about preventive actions taken to avoid future injuries from occurring.
 Similarly, if a staffing agency learns of a temp worker’s injury, perhaps through the filing of a workers’ compensation claim, the staffing agency should inform the host employer to help ensure that preventive measures are taken before more workers are hurt.

 Working together

-The following are best practices culled from a literature review conducted for this white paper, and OSHA and NIOSH’s recommendations, for how staffing agencies and host employers should work together to protect temporary workers:
+The following are best practices culled from a literature review and OSHA and NIOSH’s recommendations for how staffing agencies and host employers should work together to protect temporary workers:

 • Evaluation: Before a contract is written, the staffing agency and the host employer should jointly inspect the worksite where temps will be employed.
-Job safety analyses drawn up by the host employer for tasks to be undertaken by temps should be reviewed at this time.
+Job-safety analyses drawn up by the host employer for tasks to be undertaken by temps should be reviewed at this time.
 The goal of the evaluation process is to identify and mitigate any hazards that could threaten the well-being of temp workers.

 The National Association of Personnel Services’ Standards of Ethical Practices states that “precaution shall be taken against referring any candidate to employer/clients who are known to engage in illegal or questionable business practices which might jeopardize the safety of the candidate.”

-• Training: Temporary workers should receive two levels of safety training – basic fundamentals and site- and task-specific orientations.
+• Training: Temporary workers should receive two levels of safety training: basic fundamentals and site- and task-specific orientations.
 The basics, such as an employee’s right to know about workplace hazards (OSHA’s hazard communication standard) and their right to speak up about dangerous conditions without retaliation, often can be covered by the staffing agency.
 The host employer trains temps in safety specifics, such as the company’s confined space entry procedures, energized machine lockout/tagout requirements, respiratory protection and hearing conservation requirements, and personal protective equipment requirements.
-Both the staffing agency and the host employer are recommended to conduct safety and health orientations for temp workers before they begin new jobs – and temp workers are continually assuming new jobs, according to OSHA.
+Both the staffing agency and the host employer are recommended to conduct safety and health orientations for temp workers before they begin new jobs—and temp workers are continually assuming new jobs, according to OSHA.